 Sadly, all of the wells dried up but one.
 If you’re hoping for a taste of the crazy, you can find it at the Famous Mineral Water Co.
 The company bottles the water from the remaining well and sales this liquid vitamin in water bottles and sodas.

-Just outside of town, you’ll find the Fort Wolters which was the largest base for helicopter pilots during the Vietnam War.
-You can learn about this well-known base just a little further down the road at the National Vietnam Museum.
+Just outside of town, you’ll find Fort Wolters, the largest base for helicopter pilots during the Vietnam War.
+You can learn about this well-known base just a little further down the road at the National Vietnam War Museum.
 In the museum, you can see the iconic UH1 (or “Huey”) Helicopters that pilots learned to fly here or pay your respects at the Vietnam Memorial Garden, a half-scale replica of the memorial in Washington D.C.

 For some good, clean fun, head over to the Laumdronat Washing Machine Museum to learn about the evolution of the washing machine.
 You can also do your laundry because it is a full-functioning laundromat as well.